manuelbieri/Fumagalli_2020/Fumagalli_Motta_Tarantino_2020/tests/TestCases.md

 ## TestIntermediateLateTakeoverProhibitedMergerPolicyModel

-This testcase tests, whether the implemented logic for a intermediate merger policy (late takeovers are prohibited) works as expected.
+This testcase tests, whether the implemented logic for an intermediate merger policy (late takeovers are prohibited) works as expected.
 The following tests are included:

 | Name of test                                                   | Is the start-up credit rationed? | Early bidding type (t=1) | Late bidding type (t=2) | Development attempt? | Development success | Early takeover (t=1) | Late takeover (t=2) |
 |:---------------------------------------------------------------|:--------------------------------:|:------------------------:|:-----------------------:|:--------------------:|:-------------------:|:--------------------:|:-------------------:|